David Peralta Player Props: Dodgers vs. White Sox

 David Peralta At The Plate

-- Peralta has seven doubles, a triple, four home runs and seven walks while batting .265.
+- Peralta is batting .266 with seven doubles, a triple, four home runs and nine walks.

-- Peralta has driven home a run in 16 games this season (30.2%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on one occasion..
+- Peralta has picked up an RBI in 29.6% of his games this season, with more than one RBI in 13.0% of his games.
+He has also plated three or more runs in one contest.

-- He has scored at least one run 12 times this season (22.6%), including one multi-run game.
+- In 13 of 54 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.